-In two panel sessions of our public debate in the framework of our 5th Ideas go public Lab we will discuss inequality in the Western Balkans & the situation of young people in the labor market & education.
+In our 5th Ideas go public Lab we will discuss inequality in the Western Balkans & the situation of young people in the labour market & education.

 According to the Commitment to Reducing Inequality Index, Serbia is at the bottom of Europe and 84th on the list of 154 countries in the world.
-One of the causes of high inequality in Serbia is the high percentage of persons who have a very low work intensity.
-Similar state of affairs effects the entire Western Balkans region, as Albania is ranked 80th, North Macedonia 103rd, and no data for others.
+One of the causes of high inequality in Serbia is the high percentage of people who have very low work intensity.
+A similar state of affairs effects the entire Western Balkans region, as Albania is ranked 80th, North Macedonia 103rd, and there is no data for others.
 The share of these persons aged up to 60 years old in Serbia (21.2%) is much higher than the European average (10.5%) and individual EU countries.
-The economic insecurity is followed by a lack of social measures and respect for basic human rights for the most vulnerable groups in Western Balkans region, such as Roma, women 45+, people with disabilities and LGBTI+ community.
+The economic insecurity is followed by a lack of social measures and respect for basic human rights for the most vulnerable groups in the Western Balkans region, such as Roma, women 45+, people with disabilities, and the LGBTI+ community.

 - Can European Integration foster more solidarity within society in Western Balkans region?

 - What are the mechanisms for the governments to take a more active role in tackling inequality?

 Brankica Janković, Commissioner for Protection of Equality of Republic of Serbia